Trican Well Service (TSE:TCW) PT Raised to C$2.75

-Trican Well Service (TSE:TCW) had its target price boosted by investment analysts at National Bankshares from C$2.25 to C$2.75 in a report released on Thursday, BayStreet.CA reports.
-National Bankshares’ price objective suggests a potential upside of 28.50% from the stock’s current price.
+Trican Well Service (TSE:TCW) had its target price increased by National Bank Financial to C$2.75 in a report published on Friday, Stock Target Advisor reports.
+National Bank Financial currently has a sector perform rating on the stock.

-TCW has been the subject of a number of other reports.
-Cormark raised shares of Trican Well Service from a “market perform” rating to a “buy” rating and lifted their price target for the stock from C$1.40 to C$2.30 in a research note on Tuesday, January 19th.
-ATB Capital upped their price target on shares of Trican Well Service from C$2.25 to C$2.50 and gave the stock a “na” rating in a research report on Tuesday, April 20th.
-Royal Bank of Canada upped their price target on shares of Trican Well Service from C$2.00 to C$2.50 and gave the stock a “sector perform” rating in a research report on Thursday, February 25th.
-BMO Capital Markets upped their price target on shares of Trican Well Service from C$2.50 to C$3.00 and gave the stock a “na” rating in a research report on Monday, March 15th.
-Finally, TD Securities lowered their price target on shares of Trican Well Service from C$2.75 to C$2.50 and set a “hold” rating for the company in a research report on Thursday.
-Three equities research analysts have rated the stock with a hold rating, two have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
-Trican Well Service has an average rating of “Buy” and an average target price of C$2.14.
+Other equities research analysts have also issued reports about the company.
+Royal Bank of Canada lifted their price target on Trican Well Service from C$2.50 to C$2.75 and gave the company a sector perform rating in a report on Friday.
+Cormark upgraded Trican Well Service from a market perform rating to a buy rating and lifted their price target for the company from C$1.40 to C$2.30 in a report on Tuesday, January 19th.
+BMO Capital Markets lifted their price target on Trican Well Service from C$2.50 to C$3.00 and gave the company a na rating in a report on Monday, March 15th.
+National Bankshares boosted their target price on Trican Well Service from C$2.25 to C$2.75 and gave the stock a sector perform rating in a report on Thursday.
+Finally, TD Securities reduced their target price on Trican Well Service from C$2.75 to C$2.50 and set a hold rating for the company in a report on Thursday.
+Four equities research analysts have rated the stock with a hold rating, two have assigned a buy rating and one has given a strong buy rating to the stock.
+Trican Well Service currently has an average rating of Buy and a consensus target price of C$2.29.

+Shares of TSE TCW opened at C$2.27 on Friday.
+Trican Well Service has a one year low of C$0.60 and a one year high of C$2.35.
+The firm has a market capitalization of C$579.32 million and a PE ratio of -8.02.
+The company has a current ratio of 2.30, a quick ratio of 1.97 and a debt-to-equity ratio of 2.56.
+The business has a 50-day moving average price of C$2.10 and a two-hundred day moving average price of C$1.77.

-Trican Well Service (TSE:TCW) last released its quarterly earnings results on Tuesday, February 23rd.
-The company reported C($0.10) EPS for the quarter, missing analysts’ consensus estimates of C($0.05) by C($0.05).
-The company had revenue of C$102.77 million for the quarter, compared to analysts’ expectations of C$88.63 million.
-As a group, sell-side analysts forecast that Trican Well Service will post 0.02 EPS for the current fiscal year.
+Trican Well Service (TSE:TCW) last announced its quarterly earnings results on Tuesday, February 23rd.
+The company reported C($0.10) earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of C($0.05) by C($0.05).
+The firm had revenue of C$102.77 million during the quarter, compared to analyst estimates of C$88.63 million.
+Research analysts anticipate that Trican Well Service will post 0.02 EPS for the current year.

 Trican Well Service Ltd., an equipment services company, provides various specialized products, equipment, services, and technology for use in the drilling, completion, stimulation, and reworking of oil and gas wells primarily in Canada.
 The company offers cementing solutions, including pre-flushes and spacers, cement plugs, lost circulation, cement design solutions, and laboratory solutions, as well as surface, intermediate, production, liner, horizontal, and remedial/squeeze cementing services; and cement pumpers, bulk equipment, and cement auxiliary equipment.